HROlive/CERN-Data-Science-School/Anomaly-Detection/README.md

 ## Looking For Anomalies in Space

-A simple and fun project where I look for aliens in an image taken by the Hubble telescope using Isolation Forrests, PCA and T-SNE.
+A simple and fun individual project where I look for aliens in an image taken by the Hubble telescope using Isolation Forrests, PCA and T-SNE.

 ![Overview][image1]